-- Occupants of buildings on The University of Texas at Austin campus must evacuate buildings when a fire alarm is activated.
+- The following are recommendations regarding emergency evacuation from the Office of Campus Safety and Security, 512-471-5767, - Students should sign up for Campus Emergency Text Alerts at the page linked above. - Occupants of buildings on The University of Texas at Austin campus must evacuate buildings when a fire alarm is activated.
 Alarm activation or announcement requires exiting and assembling outside. - Familiarize yourself with all exit doors of each classroom and building you may occupy.
 Remember that the nearest exit door may not be the one you used when entering the building. - Students requiring assistance in evacuation shall inform their instructor in writing during the first week of class. - In the event of an evacuation, follow the instruction of faculty or class instructors.
-Do not re-enter a building unless given instructions by the following: Austin Fire Department, The University of Texas at Austin Police Department, or Fire Prevention Services office. - For more information, please visit emergency preparedness.
+Do not reenter a building unless given instructions by the following: Austin Fire Department, The University of Texas at Austin Police Department, or Fire Prevention Services office. - For more information, please visit emergency preparedness.